fprasx/unlocked/concurrent-vector/src/concurrency/intro.md

 (processors, the chips that do the math).
 Thus, we can add two numbers on one core while dividing two numbers on another core.

-[^1]:
-    Your computer might actually just be switching between the applications really fast if you only have one CPU core.
+[^1] Your computer might actually just be switching between the applications really fast if you only have one CPU core.
 Even if you have many cores, it's possible that the the applications could be running on the same core.
+It's all up to the task scheduler.